-A Behaviorist's Kit
+A Behaviorist's Kit.

-BY REMO FABBRI, JR., M.D., F.A.P.M.
+BY REMO FABRRI, JR., M.D., F.A.P.M.

-Designed especially for the clinician desirous of a practical approach to the treatment of the common anxiety linked sexual approach to the treatment of the common anxiety illined and disorders particularly as experienced by the single patient.
+Designed especially for the clinician desirous of a practical approach to the treatment of the common anxiety linked sexual disorders particularly as experienced by the single patient.

-Each kit contains a ninety page handbook, two audio cassettes three hundred phantasy description cards, a pad of score sheets and a vinyl carrying case. \$49.95/Kit.
-CT residents please add 7% sales tax with sexual maturation surveyed through discussions of research investigation extending from Deutsch in the 1940s to Sheehy in 1976.
-The following chapter then presents a fascinating treatment of what it meant to be an adolescent during the 50s, 60s, and 70s.
+Each kit contains a ninety page handbook, two audio cassettes, three hundred phantasy description cards, a pad of score sheets and a vinyl carrying case.

+549.95/Kit.
+C1 residents please add 7% sales tax.